WebLeash/monolith-devops/README.md

 ## Summary

 By leveraging AWS managed services and best practices for application architecture and operational excellence, we can build a scalable, resilient, and high-performance system capable of handling 1000 requests per second.
-This involves using EKS for container orchestration, implementing auto-scaling policies, optimizing database access, and ensuring robust monitoring and logging practices.
+This involves using EKS for container orchestration, implementing auto-scaling policies, optimising database access, and ensuring robust monitoring and logging practices.